Enhancement of electric and magnetic dipole transition of rare-earth doped thin films tailored by high-index dielectric nanostructures: Conclusion

 \section{Conclusion}

 In conclusion, we demonstrated that the enhancement of magnetic and electric dipole transitions is spatially tailored in the near-field of dielectric nanostructures.
 We obtained our results with a technique which allows the parallel mapping of the electric and magnetic components of the photoluminescence of an Eu\(^{3+}\) doped film in a far-field detection scheme.
 To this end, a nanometer thin film of rare-earth ion doped clusters is deposited on top of the structures and excited by a tightly focused laser beam.
 The laser beam is raster-scanned across the structures to obtain \(2\)D maps of the ED and MD emission enhancement.
 Numerical simulations of the electric and magnetic LDOS show a general qualitative agreement with the experimental results and provide a good understanding of the underlying physical effects.
 These results show that the electric and magnetic near-field intensity is confined in distinct regions around simple dielectric nanostructures such as rods or dimers.
-Our work paves the way towards the very rapid and simple experimental characterization of the response of photonic nanostructures to both, the electric and magnetic field of visible light and towards the tailoring of ``on demand'' magnetic and electric near-field landscapes of dielectric nanostructures.
+Our work paves the way towards the very rapid and simple experimental characterization of the response of photonic nanostructures to both, the electric and magnetic field of visible light and towards the design of ``on demand'' magnetic and electric near-field landscapes by tailoring the resonances (like Mie-type modes, bound states in the continuum) of dielectric nanostructures.\cite{he_toroidal_2018}